Book 16

 C) Which of these sentences are true (T) and which are false (F)?

-6. The old admiral was on the second cruiser.
+9. ______ The admiral was standing on the missing cruiser.

 Text 503